radius-project/radius/docs/content/user-guides/tutorials/dapr-microservices/dapr-microservices-overview/index.md

 - Listening ports
 - Configuration like connection strings

 Keep the diagram in mind as you proceed through the following steps.
-Your Radius deployment template will aim to match it.
+Your Radius deployment will aim to match it.

 <br>{{< button text="Next: Deploy the application backend" page="dapr-microservices-initial-deployment.md" >}}